ZTiKnl/sara/README.md

 It runs in Node.js on a Raspberry Pi 3B, but should be able to run on earlier versions as well as other linux distro
 It has some internal commands, but can be extended through a self-made plugin system

-~~Right now, the recognized speech string is displayed in the terminal, but not processed or used in any way~~
-~~Soon, spoken commands will be pushed to the command line, so that you have the option of 'editing' the recognition string~~
-~~The functionality is there and ready, just not joined together yet~~
-~~In the future~~ **there** ~~will be~~ **is** an option to choose wether to write speech commands to the command line for editing, or immediately process them as they are
+Voice commands can be sent to the command line for editing, or immediately be processed without user intervention
-This option is currently hidden away in hearing.js, but will be in the commandline arguments and config.json soon.
+This option selection is currently hidden away in hearing.js, but will be in the commandline arguments and config.json soon

 **Voice output is functional, but not connected to responses**
 All output is currently sent to the prompt, NOT to the voice module